Migrating from PostgreSQL to SurrealDB

-This page details some common PostgreSQL patterns and their SurrealQL equivalents, followed by links to the Surreal Sync tool which allows data from MongoDB to be automatically imported to SurrealDB.
+This page details some common PostgreSQL patterns and their SurrealQL equivalents, followed by links to the Surreal Sync tool which allows data from PostgreSQL to be automatically imported to SurrealDB.

 The following chart shows PostgreSQL data types along with the equivalent or near-equivalent SurrealQL data type for each.